Keeping Data?

 • Is it clear how it is being measured, and how you will know when the student meets it?
 You may not need to track data for the whole session.
 Find out what's most useful to your supervising SLP.

-• rotate through goals you're collecting data on - you may have an activity that targets multiple goals, but only collect data on one.
+• Rotate through the goals you're collecting data on.
+You may have an activity that targets multiple goals, but only collect data on one.

 SLPAs and paraprofessionals should always operate within the scope defined by state and national licensing organizations and should only conduct allowable tasks under the supervision of a speech-language pathologist.